springone-tour-2020-cicd/katacoda-scenarios/argo/step3.md

-# Log in to ArgoCD
+# Log in to Argo CD

 Let's log through both the CLI and the UI.